mighkel/installTAK-LXD/README.md

 - Ubuntu Server 22
 - Docker version 24
 - PhotonOS w/ Docker Installed
-- Rasbian Desktop (64-bit) on Raspberry Pi 5 w/ 8GB RAM
+- Raspbian Desktop (64-bit) on Raspberry Pi 5 w/ 8GB RAM

 # Installation
 To install the `installTAK` script from the source use the following commands to install the repository to a folder of your choice: